Legal Updated 5 min read

 Florida workers, particularly those at Jacksonville’s shipyards, military bases, and Tampa’s ship repair facilities, have some of the strongest asbestos trust fund claims in the country.
 A shipyard worker’s daily contact with asbestos-containing products from multiple manufacturers means their claim can reach across many trusts simultaneously.

 More than $30 billion remains in 60+ active trusts.
 These trusts accept new claims and pay qualifying claimants on a rolling basis.
-For Florida families dealing with the state’s second-highest mesothelioma burden in the nation, trust fund claims represent a significant and accessible source of compensation.
+Florida reported 237 new mesothelioma cases in 2021, second only to California’s 284, according to CDC United States Cancer Statistics data.
+Trust fund claims represent a significant and accessible source of compensation for affected families.

 Trusts Most Relevant to Florida Workers